MicroEJ/docs/PlatformDeveloperGuide/architectureChangelog.rst

    -  Fixed potential race condition between ``Kernel.addResourceControlListener()`` and ``Kernel.removeResourceControlListener()``.
-Adding a new listener may not be registered if another one is removed at the same time.
+Adding a new listener may not register it if another one is removed at the same time.

 Integration
 ~~~~~~~~~~~